 - Spanish: Hisopo.

 - Environment: Native to Mediterranean countries, it is grown as an ornamental plant in gardens of Europe and America.
-It can be found growing wild, although it is rare.
-It grows on sunny, dry slopes.
+Although it is rare, it can be found growing wild on sunny, dry slopes.

-- Description: Shrub of the Labiatae family, growing from 30 to 60 cm high, with blue or violet flowers growing in a terminal spike.
+- Description: This shrub of the Labiatae family grows from 30 to 60 cm high and has blue or violet flowers in a terminal spike.

 - Parts of the plant used medicinally: The leaves and the flower clusters.